-Multiple sclerosis (MS) is a disease in which the body’s immune system attacks the protective covering surrounding the nerves of the central nervous system (CNS).
+Multiple sclerosis (MS) is a condition in which the body’s immune system attacks the protective covering (myelin) surrounding the nerves of the central nervous system (CNS).
 There’s no single definitive test that can diagnose MS. Diagnosis is based on symptoms, clinical evaluation, and a series of diagnostic tests to rule out other conditions.

-Although the procedure is painless, the MRI machine makes a lot of noise and you must lie very still for the images to be clear.
+Although the procedure is painless, the MRI machine makes a lot of noise, and you must lie very still for the images to be clear.
 The test takes about 45 minutes to an hour.

 Clinically isolated syndrome

-Someone who has had symptoms but no MRI-detected lesions is considered at lower risk for developing MS than those who have lesions.
+Someone who has had symptoms but no MRI-detected lesions is considered at lower risk of developing MS than those who have lesions.

 If you have what you think may be MS symptoms, talk to your doctor.
-They may suggest that you get an MRI.
+They may suggest that you get an MRI scan.
 If they do, keep in mind that this is a painless, noninvasive test that can tell your doctor a lot about whether you have MS and, if you do, what kind you have.

 Your doctor will explain the procedure to you in detail, but if you have questions, be sure to ask them.